terrapower/armi/doc/user/inputs/blueprints.rst

             [0,1]: MC
             [1,1]: MC

-.. warning:: We have gone through some effort to allow both pin and core grid definitions to share this
+.. tip:: We have gone through some effort to allow both pin and core grid definitions to share this
     input and it may improve in the future.

 .. _custom-isotopics: